allegheny-college-cmpsc-101-spring-2024/intersection-algorithms-starter/writing/reflection.md

 TODO: Fill in the table in markdown to summarize the profile timing data.
 For a valid empirical comparison, you must have at least one row below with complete data.
+Abbreviation ls stands for list single, td tuple double etc.

 | numelems | maximum | approach ls | approach ld | approach ts | approach td |
 |----------|---------|-------------|-------------|-------------|-------------|

-TODO: Provide three paragraphs that explain which algorithm is fastest, by how much it is faster*** compute it! and how you knew that the it was faster, referencing the data in the aforementioned command outputs / data table to support your response.
+TODO: Explain which algorithm is fastest and by how much it is faster.
+I.e., compute differences using the formula given in Prime Testing.
+Hold the denominator constant.
+Your calculations should use the data in the data table.

 You should make sure that you answer the following research questions (RQs):

 - RQ: Is intersection faster with a list or a tuple?